justinhunt/moodle-repository_aiimage/README.md

 2. Place the `aiimage` folder in the `repository` directory of your Moodle installation.
 3. Navigate to the Site administration > Notifications page in Moodle to complete the installation.
 4. Configure the plugin settings by going to Site administration > Plugins > Repositories > Manage Repositories.
 There set "AI Image" to "Enabled and Visible."
 This will take you to the settings page.
-5. On the settings page you will need choose your AI provider.
+5. On the settings page choose your AI provider.

 ## Usage